cgxxv/mcache/readme.md

 # mcache

-MCache is a local memory cache with some modern features, implemented LFU, LRU, FIFO, simple evication.
+MCache is a local memory cache with some modern features, implemented LFU, LRU, FIFO, ARC, simple evication.

 ## examples